Chef's knife: Edge

-In order to improve the chef's knife's multi-purpose abilities, some owners employ differential sharpening along the length of the blade.
-The fine tip, used for precision work such as mincing, might be ground with a very sharp, acute cutting bevel; the midsection or belly of the blade receives a moderately sharp edge for general cutting, chopping and slicing, while the heavy heel or back of the cutting edge is given a strong, thick edge for such heavy-duty tasks as disjointing beef.
+In order to improve the chef's knife's multi-purpose abilities, some users employ differential sharpening along the length of the blade.
+The fine tip, used for precision work such as mincing, might be ground with a very sharp, acute cutting bevel; the midsection or belly of the blade receives a moderately sharp edge for general cutting, chopping and slicing, while the heavy heel or back of the cutting edge is given a strong, thick edge for heavy-duty tasks, for example disjointing beef.
+This differential sharpening suits European chef's knives with the heavy heel of the blade at the base at the bolster.

+Variation

+There are two common types of blade shape in Western chef's knives: French and German.